|Location||Phoenix, United States|

 Under the direction of the Minerals Section Manager, the Geologist II is responsible for permitting and leasing of State Trust land under several state-wide programs, including Exploration Permits, Mineral Leases, Mineral Material Leases, Oil and Gas Leases, Geothermal Energy Leases and Special Land Use Permits for exploration and mining related purposes primarily on split estate lands where the Department controls only the surface estate.
 The work will involve many levels of complexity or difficulty, and includes planning, data assembly, and/or data presentation in tables, reports, and geological maps for use in the evaluation of oil, gas, geothermal energy, mineral and mineral material, surface and ground water resources.

-The incumbent analyzes, extrapolates and interprets geological data; suggests solutions and provides advice on a variety of geological and engineering problems; inspects exploration activities, drilling sites and mining operations; may supervise and train professional and technical personnel or assistants; and performs related work as required.
+The incumbent has extensive experience in the hard rock mineral/ sand & gravel industry and analyzes, extrapolates and interprets geological data; suggests solutions and provides advice on a variety of geological and engineering problems; inspects exploration activities, drilling sites and mining operations; may supervise and train professional and technical personnel or assistants; and performs related work as required.
 The Geologist II is distinguished from the Geologist I by the volume of interpretation, extrapolation and application of geological principles to the solution of problems in the areas of geologic exploration, mining and resource development.

 mineral and mineral material value;